mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

     ![(new conda env)](tutorialImgs/new conda env.png)

-2. Activate your new environment
+### 2. Activate your new environment

-<br>run `conda activate CAPLEX`
+run `conda activate CAPLEX`
 <br>(base) should change into (CAPLEX) in the terminal.

-3. Install mkdocs-material
+### 3. Install mkdocs-material

-<br>This is available either through pip or conda-forge.
-Whatever you choose to
-use for installation **do not switch between them within one environment**.
+This is available either through pip or conda-forge.
+Whatever you choose to use for installation **do not switch between them within one environment**.
 This may cause issues where your packages cannot find each other due to being on different channels.
 So that you may install other packages with pip, this